revona-jackson/revona-orchestration/portfolio/case-studies/well-in-the-desert/04-the-daily-format.md

+---
+title: The Daily Format
+parent: Well in the Desert
+nav_order: 4
+---

 The Daily Format

 The daily format for Well in the Desert is intentionally lean, designed to demonstrate how standardized inputs enable effortless AI orchestration.
 By establishing a clean, structured schema for human input, the system eliminates daily friction while providing the exact metadata needed for downstream automated workflows.